solliancenet/security-defender-workshop-400/day-01/lab02-azure-defender-execute.md

     ![The first four listed items are highlighted under Inbound security rules.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image17.png "View the inbound security rules set up by JIT Access")

+## Exercise 6: Clearing Recommendations

+### Task 1: Clearing Recommendations

+1. Switch to Azure Security Center
+2. Under **General**, select **Recommendations**
+3. Review your **Secure Score**
+4. Scroll down to the **Controls** section, review each of the recommendations
+5. Resolve as many controls and recommendations as possible.
+Compare your scores to other workshop attendees.

-## Exercise 6: Azure Security Center Settings
+## Exercise 7: Azure Security Center Settings

 ### Task 1: Azure Defender Plans